 Types of prosthetics

 There are two main types of prosthetics.
-Removable prosthetics are used in the complete or partial absence of teeth.
+Removable prosthetics – for the complete or partial absence of teeth.
 Permanent prosthetics – in case of loss or destruction of several teeth.

 What are prostheses?